confluentinc/ksql/docs/developer-guide/joins/synthetic-keys.md

 ---

 Some joins have a synthetic key column in their result.
 This is a column that does not come from any source.
-Lets start with an example to help explain what these synthetic key columns are and why they are required:
+Here's an example to help explain what synthetic key columns are and why they are required:

 ```sql
 CREATE TABLE OUTPUT AS
   SELECT * FROM L FULL OUTER JOIN R ON L.ID = R.ID;
 ```

-The above statement seems straight forward enough: create a new table that's the result of performing a full outer join of two source tables, joining on their ID columns.
-One might expect that such a join would result in a table with a compound primary key containing both `L.ID` and `R.ID`, and that's what will happen once ksqlDB supports [structured keys][1].
+The previous statement seems straightforward enough: create a new table that's the result of performing a full outer join of two source tables, joining on their ID columns.
+You might expect that such a join would result in a table with a compound primary key containing both `L.ID` and `R.ID`, and that's what will happen once ksqlDB supports [structured keys][1].

-Unfortunately, until ksqlDB supports structured keys the join must result in a table with a single primary key column.
-In the above join, as it is a full-outer join, either `L.ID` or `R.ID` may be missing, i.e. `NULL`, or both may have the same value.
-However, the data produced to {{ site.aktm }}
+Unfortunately, until ksqlDB supports structured keys, the join must result in a table with a single primary key column.
+Because the previous is a full-outer join, either `L.ID` or `R.ID` may be missing (`NULL`), or both may have the same value.
+But, the data produced to {{ site.aktm }}
-will always have the message key set to the non-null `ID` column, as shown in the following table:
+always has the message key set to the non-null `ID` column, as shown in the following table:

 | L.ID  | R.ID | Kafka message key |
 |-------|------|:------------------|